Basic concepts for designers in the Power BI service

 If you're part of an app workspace, datasets added by one workspace member are available to the other workspace members.

 Datasets can be refreshed, renamed, explored, and removed.
 Use a dataset to create a report from scratch or by running quick insights.
 To see which reports and dashboards are already using a dataset, select View related.
 To explore a dataset, select it.
 What you're actually doing is opening the dataset in the report editor where you can really start digging into the data and creating visualizations.
 So, let's move on to the next topic -- reports.

-There are 2 modes to view and interact with reports: Reading view and Editing view.
-Only the person who created the report, co-owners, and those granted permission, have access to all of the exploring, designing, building, and sharing capabilities of Editing View for that report.
+There are two modes to view and interact with reports: Reading view and Editing view.
+Only the person who created the report, coowners, and those granted permissions, have access to all of the exploring, designing, building, and sharing capabilities of Editing View for that report.
 And the people they share the report with can explore and interact with the report using Reading View.

 By default, the report opens in Reading view.
 Just select Edit report to open it in Editing view (if you have the necessary permissions).